openebs-archive/openebs-docs/docs/deployjiva.md

       default                         13h
       ```

 5. Now, you have deployed OpenEBS cluster with Jiva Engine.
-It can create OpenEBS Jiva volume on default storage Pool.
+It can create OpenEBS Jiva volume on default storage pool.
 By default, OpenEBS Jiva volume runs with 3 replica count.

 6. Get the sample PVC yaml which can be used to create OpenEBS Jiva volume with default CAS Template values.
 The following command will help you to get the sample pvc yaml file *pvc-standard-jiva-default.yaml*.